khwhas/My_JupyterBook/_build/html/_sources/Chapter1.md

 - The `##` symbols create subsections within each chapter.
 ```

 6. Onece you done writing the contents of Chapter1, save it it.
-Next, it is important you have to include Chapter 1 in the `_toc.hyml file`.
+Next, it is important you have to include Chapter 1 in the `_toc.yml file`.
 The output can be like as follow.

 ```
 # Table of contents